 Blood and Breath Tests

-Police officers almost always ask you to participate in at least one – if not more – DUI/OVI tests.
+Police officers almost always ask you to participate in at least one – if not more – OVI tests.
 It’s their standard operating procedure.
-The results of these tests are what the majority of DUI charges are based on, because the point of the tests, and the reason they were designed, is to decide if the use of drugs or alcohol has impaired your ability to drive.
+The results of these tests are what the majority of OVI charges are based on, because the point of the tests, and the reason they were designed, is to decide if the use of drugs or alcohol has impaired your ability to drive.

 There are four types of tests used to determine your level of sobriety: